 Joining the THFC is by invitation only and it is a tightly curated group of experienced members of the games industry that are able to make educated decisions about any investment opportunities presented to them, provide guidance and mentorship to the developers we sign and are passionate about helping independent creators to succeed.

 If you are interested in joining, the first step is for us to get to know you a bit better.
 You can contact us here to start a conversation.

-Surprise Attack and THFC are focused on games that fit the description of unusual and surprising.
+Fellow Traveller and THFC are focused on games that fit the description of unusual and surprising.
 They should be mechanically interesting, and at the moment we’re particularly interested in narrative-driven projects.
 We want games that are taking creative risks and breaking new ground, with the potential to break out and succeed commercially.

 If your game fits with the sort of thing we’re looking for, you can contact us here to start a conversation.

 What stage of development do games need to be at to be considered?

 Before a game can be pitched to the members, it needs to have a playable build, design document and proposed budget and production plan.
 You should be 18 months or less from shipping by the time we sign the agreement.

 If you believe you are a good fit for us but aren’t quite ready yet, we still encourage you to start a conversation with us so we can have an initial chat.
 If your game sounds interesting we can put it on our watchlist and come back to talk more when it’s further along.

 We cater deals according to the needs and scope of each project but a typical revenue split is 70% to the developers, 25% to Fellow Traveller Games and 5% to the THFC.
 The exact split between Fellow Traveller Games and the THFC depends on the scale of investment involved.